SamFu1113/Unix-programming/README.md

 			- Automatic sync the whole directory tree.

 	- Login shell
-		- A shell program capable of execution a single command each time
+		- A shell program capable of execution a single command each time.